SmartThingsCommunity/smartapp-sdk-nodejs/docs/classes/_pages_time_setting_d_.timesetting.md

 ▸ **min**(`value`: string): *[TimeSetting](_pages_time_setting_d_.timesetting.md)*

-The earlies time that can be entered
+The earliest time that can be entered

 **Parameters:**